 The old home of Joy Adamson and Elsa the lion of ‘Born Free’ fame.
 Take afternoon tea on the lake shore with black and white colobus monkeys swinging through the thorn trees above.

 Here you can hand feed giraffes while you stand head high with the giraffes.
-It’s a side trip in Nairobi with a entry fee of $7 plus a charge for giraffe food.
+It’s a side trip in Nairobi with an entry fee of $7 plus a charge for giraffe food.

-Stand with baby elephants and rhinos which have been rescued from the wild; normally their mothers have been poached while they are feeding from the bottle.
+Stand with baby elephants and rhinos which have been rescued from the wild; normally their mothers have been poached and are now fed from the bottle.
 It’s a side trip in Nairobi with a $5 entry and its open in the morning, every day at 11:00.

 The river forms the border with South Africa.
 You can spend the afternoon canoeing on the river.